 Opening Hours and Tariffs

 Check the Hamilton Gardens for up to date information.
 Guided Tours are available and it is recommended pre-booking for the 75 minute guided tour.
 Bookings email is email@example.com.
 For further information regarding guided tours visitors can contact the Information Centre phone +64 7 838 6782.

-The most-visited gardens are the American Modernist Garden, Chinese Scholar’s Garden, English Flower Garden, Japanese Garden of Contemplation, Indian Char Bagh Garden, Maori Garden, The Italian Renaissance Garden, Tudor and Tropical Gardens.
-Hamilton Gardens is a hive of creativity with new spaces being constructed.
+The most-visited gardens are the American Modernist Garden followed by the Chinese Scholar’s Garden, English Flower Garden, Japanese Garden of Contemplation, Indian Char Bagh Garden, Maori Garden, The Italian Renaissance Garden, Tudor and Tropical Gardens.
+Hamilton Gardens are a hive of creativity with new spaces being constructed.

 The Rogers Rose Garden tells the story of the development of the modern rose through a series of themed areas that each focuses on a different aspect.

 The themed areas of the Rogers Rose Garden include:

 - the species rose;